Questions may be addressed to the North Dakota Department of Health at 701.328.5188, or email Keith Hinnenkamp (firstname.lastname@example.org).

 The NDDoH has completed work on a draft of North Dakota’s environmental mitigation plan required by the Volkswagen Settlement.
 The plan can be viewed here: Draft Mitigation Plan for the Volkswagen Environmental Mitigation Trust Agreement.

-The NDDoH is seeking public comment to help finalize the mitigation plan.
-A 45-day comment period begins July 17 and ends August 31, 2018.
-Written comments can be sent to the Division of Air Quality, 918 E Divide Avenue, Bismarck, ND 58501-1947 or emailed to AirQuality@nd.gov.
+The NDDoH held a public comment period to help finalize the mitigation plan.
+The 45-day comment period began July 17 and ended August 31, 2018.
+In addition to the public comment period two public meetings were held:

 Fargo Informational Meeting